An Out of Hours Permit is required to work on building sites outside normal permitted times. Councils permitted working hours are regulated by:

-Concrete pours: It is considered where there is an engineering requirement to ensure the structural integrity is not compromised and to avoid cold joints which weakens the concrete caused by an interruption or delay in the concreting process.
-The pours can also be affected by frequency of concrete deliveries and weather.
+Concrete pours: Where there is an engineering requirement to ensure structural integrity is not compromised and to avoid cold joints which weakens the concrete caused by an interruption or delay in the concreting process an application can be considered.

-Tower crane installations and dismantle: It is considered for safety reasons and to minimise traffic disruption due to the size of the operation, road closures and restricted travel times for heavy vehicles transporting materials on VicRoads Road.
+Tower crane installations and dismantle: An application will be considered for safety reasons, to minimise traffic disruption due to the size of the operation, road closures and restricted travel times for heavy vehicles transporting materials on VicRoads Road.

-Restricted delivery times and access: It is considered when there is restricted travel times for heavy vehicles transporting materials on VicRoads Road, restrictions placed by other authorities or impacts emergency services such as hospitals.
+Restricted delivery times and access: An application will be considered when there is restricted travel times for heavy vehicles transporting materials on VicRoads Road or restrictions placed by other authorities or impacts emergency services such as hospitals.

-Business park or shopping precinct: It is considered for safety reasons and to minimise disruption to daily tenants.
+Business park or shopping precinct: An application will be considered for safety reasons and to minimise disruption to daily tenants.
 This is generally within areas not surrounded by residential tenants.
 Examples include: